925 Sterling Silver

-Gold is naturally yellow and too soft to be crafted into jewellery, so it is mixed with other more durable metals to make a stronger alloy and possibly an alternative color.
-To create a silver tone, white gold is alloyed with gold and one or more white metals to produce a silver hue.
+Gold is naturally yellow and too soft to be formed into jewellery, so it is alloyed with harder metals to create a stronger alloy and maybe a different hue.
+White gold is alloyed with gold and one or more white metals to produce a silver hue.
 The most typical combinations consist of nickel, magnesium, and palladium.
-White gold jewellery is an affordable alternative to platinum and is tarnish free, making it an ideal material to complement diamonds and other gemstones.
+White gold jewellery is a cost-effective alternative to platinum and does not tarnish, making it an ideal material to complement diamonds and other gemstones.
 The colour of white gold is dependent on the amount of pure yellow gold and other metals used to create the alloy.

 The contemporary version of white gold is often enhanced by rhodium plating.
 Rhodium is a metal from the platinum group that is naturally silver and beautifully bright.
 Almost all white gold is electro plated with rhodium to hide any staining or browning from the alloying process and to ensure white gold always has a shiny white, polished finish.
 Depending on the type of jewellery, over time rhodium plating can wear away or scratch if it is repeatedly in contact with other hard items.
 Earrings, for example, are unlikely to come into contact with anything which will wear the plating, but rings may show signs of wear.

 If you find your rhodium plating has worn away slightly, you can arrange for it to be replated.
 Madewear can advise on recommended UK specialists.
 Even when white gold is rhodium plated, white gold will still be hallmarked in the same way as other gold, ensuring its purity and fineness.

-Rose gold is a striking metal alloy of gold mixed with copper.
-The result of this creates a delightful rose tint in the finished material.
-Rose became fashionable around the turn of the 19th century, particularly in Russia.
+Rose gold is an attractive metal alloy composed of gold and copper.
+Thus, the final product has a lovely rose hue.
+At the turn of the 19th century, rose gold became popular, notably in Russia.
 Since then, rose gold has been used as a stylish and elegant alternative to yellow and white gold.
 Rose gold’s colour complements more skin tones than yellow gold and contrasts nicely with other metal colours; for this reason, it makes a complimentary addition to any jewellery collection.